n-wach/protractr/README.md

    npm run build
    ```
    You should then see that the file `dist/bundle.js` has been created/updated.
-   This is a single JavaScript combining all of the compiled TypeScript.
+   This is a single JavaScript file combining all the compiled TypeScript.
    To view your changes, open `index.html` in a browser.

-5. Ignore changes to `dist` and `docs` when committing changes.
+5. To make a new release on Github Pages, first commit all local changes.
+Then

-6. To make a new release on Github Pages, run `release.sh`.
-This will
+   run `release.sh`.
+This will recompile `dist/bundle.js`, as well as generate
-   recompile `dist/bundle.js`, as well as generate the docs.
-Then, the
+   the docs.
+Then, the changes will be moved to the `gh-pages` branch and pushed
-   changes will be moved to the `gh-pages` branch and pushed to Github.
+   to Github.